 What We Do

-Kiwi Can Do is a programme that has been developed in response to the skills shortage in New Zealand and in particular the booming construction economies in Auckland, Hamilton and Tauranga.
+Kiwi Can Do is a programme that has been developed in response to the skills shortage in New Zealand and in particular the booming construction economies in Auckland, Hamilton, Tauranga, Palmerston North and Wellington.
 The demand for skills is predicted to run for another five years and is unprecedented.

 There has never been a better time in New Zealand’s history to pull on a fluro, a hard hat and steel cap boots, learn a skill and become a Tradie.